jcub-gold/LLM_prompting/README.md

-# Dual Prompting: Single modality prompting pairs
+# Dual Prompting: Single Modality Prompting Pairs

 Prepare a text file containg prompts, configure your API keys, and just run it!